*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 1. ZHUMELL Z130

-What this translates to in terms of practical use is that you’ll be able to observe space at a maximum magnification of 256x, which will allow you to view quite a few celestial objects at a moderate to decent rate.
+What this translates to in regards to practical use is you being able to observe space at a maximum magnification of 256x, which will allow you to view quite a large number of celestial objects, the likes of which include, Saturn, jupiter and a plethora of other faint deep space object like galaxies and nebulae.

 As for the accessories you’ll get within the box, it’ll be 2 eyepieces, a 25mm (26x) and a 10mm (65x), a red dot finderscope, an eyepiece rack and a Dobsonian mount.
 As for how practical the two eyepieces are, you’ll be able to view jupiter and its moons without much detail and observe some nebulae out in space with them.

-As for it’s weight and dimensions, the Z130 weighs in at around 10kg whilst the dimensions are 24 x 18 x 18.5 inches mean it’s a little bit too big to be carried in a backpack but, it’s still fairly portable and can easily be carried around in bigger carry-on bag.
+The Z130 weighs in at around 10kg whilst the dimensions are 24 x 18 x 18.5 inches mean it’s a little bit too big to be carried in a backpack but, it’s still fairly portable and can easily be carried around in a bigger carry-on bag.

-For the price and the power it displays, the Zhumell Z130 is a very solid entry level pick for astronomers like you wanting to travel.
+For the price and the power it displays, the Zhumell Z130 is a very solid entry level pick for astronomers like you wanting a competent device to take on their travels.

 This is yet another $200 telescope and is in fact significantly lighter and more compact than the Zhumell Z130 however, because it is so light weight, weighing in at roughly 3kg, the optics and the overall power of the system is less than the Zhumell Z130.